kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 * Increases in temporal W-statistic trends differ between Louisiana and Texas
 *

-### Paragraph: Discuss alternative explainations to what we have observed and the dominant explaination of fishery effort
+### Paragraph: Discuss alternative explanations to what we have observed and the dominant explanation of fishery effort

 * possible AMO discussion
 * Oil/Gas exploration some info from ESR